A survey, review, and future trends of skin lesion segmentation and classification: Introduction

 \item Examine the trends in employment over a range of training conditions, as well as the hyperparameters such as batch size, learning rate, loss function, optimizer, and epoch.

-\item Accumulate a variety of assessment benchmarks along with adequate explanation details to disclose the tendencies in the SLS and/or SLC tasks.
+\item Review a variety of assessment benchmarks along with adequate explanation details to disclose the tendencies in the SLS and/or SLC tasks.

-\item Finally, categorize all the necessary actions, such as preprocessing, augmentation, SLS \& SLC methods, and evaluation metrics, in the SLA frameworks into three types: \textbf{\textit{first-tier}} (highly effective), \textbf{\textit{second-tier}} (moderately effective), and \textbf{\textit{third-tier}} (less effective), according to the last decade's employment frequencies that will deliver crucial guidelines for the future SLA process developments.
-In the end, uncover the prospective essentials in the SLA tasks that will be an open challenge for researchers interested in this field.
+\item \MKH{In the end, categorize all the necessary SLA actions according to the number of times they have been employed in the past 594 articles.
+These categories are \textbf{\textit{High-frequency}} (mostly applied), \textbf{\textit{Medium-frequency}} (moderately applied), and \textbf{\textit{Low-frequency}} (less applied).
+Additionally, uncover the prospective essentials in the SLA tasks that will be an open challenge for researchers interested in this field.}

 \end{itemize}